-- (1.)
-A minimum of two (2) openings having a total net area of not less than one (1) square inch for every square foot of enclosed area subject to flooding shall be provided. - (2.)
-The bottom of all openings shall be no higher than one (1) foot above grade. - (3.)
-Openings may be equipped with screens, louvers or other coverings or devices, provided that they permit the automatic entry and exit of floodwaters. - 5.
-Recreational vehicles placed on sites within Zone's A and AE shall: (1) be on the site for fewer than 180 consecutive days, (2) be fully licensed and ready for highway use, or (3) meet all standards of section 175-77 of this ordinance [60.3 (b) (1) of the National Flood Insurance Program Regulations] and the elevation and anchoring requirements for "manufactured homes" in [paragraph (c) (6) of Section 60.3] section 175-83(B)(3) of this ordinance.
-A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions.
+- 5. Recreational vehicles placed on sites within Zones A and AE shall: (1) be on the site for fewer than 180 consecutive days, (2) be fully licensed and ready for highway use, or (3) meet all standards of section 175-77 of this ordinance and the elevation and anchoring requirements for "manufactured homes" in section 175-83(B)(3) of this ordinance.
+A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions. - C. Advisory Climate Change Risk Areas.